BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn

 It is definitely essential to have the right audio interface for your computer, and it is basically the next step you have to look after to after getting a workable computer for your home recording studio.
 This PC or Thunderbolt Mac audio interface brings the sound of your music into your personal computer.
 Moreover, it allows you to bring the sound out of the drive of your computer during playback time.
 This audio interface often has concomitant tools that you can incorporate into your computer devices such as microphone amplifiers, digital conversion, monitor management, headphone amplifiers, and DI unit.

 It is important that you choose a two-channel type of USB audio interface.
 It should have a microphone preamp equipped with phantom power, plus it should have a “line-in” for keyboards, stereo, and guitar, including headphones outputs.
-The main purpose of the audio interface is to connect your computer with other equipment.
+The main purpose of the audio interface is to connect your computer with other other equipment for singers.

 2) Digital Audio Workstation (DAW)